sasijuli/Starting_Bio/README.md

 # Starting Bio

-Starting Bio is a beginner-friendly tutorial project for learning the basic tools used in biomolecular modeling and molecular dynamics workflows.
+This is a beginner-friendly tutorial project for learning the basic tools used in biomolecular modeling and molecular dynamics workflows.

 The tutorial focuses on three core topics: